demisto/content/Packs/Base/Scripts/StixParser/README.md

-Parse Stix files to Demisto indicators
+Parse Stix files to Demisto indicators using `Upload STIX File` button.
+This script is used for the button only.
+This script is not supporting indicators relationships creation.
+In order to create indicators from STIX files using automation, please use `CreateIndicatorsFromSTIX`, this automation supports indicators relationships creation.

 ## Script Data
 ---